TanStack/query/docs/src/pages/docs/api.md

 - `refetchOnReconnect: Boolean`
   - Optional
   - Set this to `true` or `false` to enable/disable automatic refetching on reconnect for this query.
+- `notifyOnStatusChange: Boolean`
+  - Optional
+  - Whether a change to the query status should re-render a component.
+  - If set to `false`, the component will only re-render when the actual `data` or `error` changes.
+  - Defaults to `true`.
 - `onSuccess: Function(data) => data`
   - Optional
   - This function will fire any time the query successfully fetches new data.